 (Year, Month Day website was last updated).
 Title or description of page.
 Retrieved Month Day,

 Year you visited the website, from: URL (address of website)

 - LD Online.
 (2006).
 Speech and language milestone chart.
 Retrieved April 11, 2006, from:

-Here are two databases that offer articles that are particularly relevant for this assignment.
+Here are three databases that offer articles that are particularly relevant for this assignment.
 But don't hesitate to search any of the remaining databases you can find on our Article Databases & Journals page.

 Searches millions of resources in the Library’s physical collection and online resource databases all at once.

 Cross-search multiple Gale databases including Academic OneFile, Custom Newspapers, Opposing Viewpoints Resource Center, and Educator's Reference Complete.

 Physical and behavioral health related resources.
 Click on Advanced Search option to search for health related articles from scholarly and academic publishers.